osungmin/paper_NCEE2024_FlashDrought/README.md

 # NCEE2024_FlashDrought

-Paper codes and plot data for *"Global ecosystem responses to flash droughts are modulated by background climate and vegetation conditions"*, in revision (2024): doi not available yet.
+Paper codes and plot data for *"Global ecosystem responses to flash droughts are modulated by background climate and vegetation conditions"*, Communications Earth & Environment (2024): 10.1038/s43247-024-01247-4.

 1. See https://github.com/osungmin/FlashDrought.git for identification of flash drought events